afclopes/Machine-Learning/Unsupervised_Learning_in_Python_MOD2.md

   - agglomeration hierarchical clustering
   - divisive hierarchical clustering

 To compute hierarchical clustering we will use the library *SciPy* from python.
-And we will have to import from `scipy.cluster.hierarchy` two packages called `dendrogram` and `linkage`.
+And we will have to import from `scipy.cluster.hierarchy` packages called `dendrogram`, `linkage`, and `fcluster`.

+'Complete' linkage means that the distance between the clusters is measured as the maximum distance between the samples (clusters) based on the furthest points of those clusters.

+'Single' linkage means that the distance between the clusters is measures as the closest distance between the clusters based on the closest points of those clusters.

-Example of dendrogram and linkage:
+Example of dendrogram and linkage with method 'complete':
 ```python
 # Perform the necessary imports
 from scipy.cluster.hierarchy import linkage, dendrogram